-One day while I was eating in the cafeteria, one of my friends talked to me about a “prisoner-victim” session that was to take place the following week.
-As they were missing prisoners, he asked me if I was interested in taking part.
-Feeling drawn to this kind of session, I went to give my name to the chaplain right away, and he was very happy to meet with me.
-And, just as simply as that, I came to know incredibly exceptional people.
-The goal of these sessions may be different for each of the people who take part in them.
-The people organizing these sessions told me that it’s about going further than the traditional justice system and trying to emphasize reparation and minimizing damages rather than simply focusing on punishment, as is usually the case.
+One day when I was eating in the cafeteria, a friend of mine told me about a “victim-offender” encounter that was taking place the following week.
+As they were looking for inmates to participate, he asked me if I was interested in being a part of it.
+Feeling drawn by this kind of meeting, I immediately went to give my name to the chaplain who was very happy to meet with me.
+And just like that, I came to meet some very exceptional people.
+The goal of these meetings may be different for each participant.
+The people organizing these meetings told me that it’s about going further than the traditional justice system and trying to emphasize repairing and reducing harm rather than simply focusing on punishment, as is usually the case.

-They explained to me what the sessions consisted of: they were created to help victims of criminal acts, to deepen their understanding of what they had lived through, to try to get rid of their fear and their anger, and to work toward spiritual healing.
-But, things happen as much from the victims’ point of view as from the prisoners’, and the sessions can bring as much to one as to the other.
+They explained to me what these meetings consisted of; they were created to help victims of crime deepen their understanding of what they went through, to try to eliminate their fear and anger, and to work towards spiritual healing.
+However, things happen as much from the victims’ point of view as from the inmates’, and the sessions can bring as much to one as to the other.

-For my part, as a prisoner in these sessions, I tried to start a process of reconciliation with my past.
-I believe that it’s important for me to realize the repercussion of my acts on victims.
-By doing so, I think that it can help me to not repeat these terrible acts.
-I realized that these sessions made me aware of what others are going through and made me more sensitive, more conscious.
+For my part, as an inmate in these meetings, I try to initiate a process of reconciliation with my past.
+I believe it’s important that I realize the repercussions my actions have had on the victims.
+By doing so, I think it can help me not to repeat these terrible acts.
+I realized that these meetings made me aware of what others are going through and make me more sensitive, more aware.

 I think this verse is a good reflection of the magical atmosphere and the energy that dominates the room.
-Victims and inmates learn to tell the difference between a person’s actions and the person.
-Moreover, most of time, I observed that before I was an offender, thief or other, I was also a victim… and I reproduced in the same way the same thing that I had lived through, doing the unforgivable again, repeating crazy actions.
-They call this “social inheritance”.
-That’s why Restorative Justice sessions go beyond acts and sound out each person’s heart.
-In any case, my heart was won over, from the first time.
+Victims and inmates learn to tell the difference between a person’s actions and the person themselves.
+Moreover, most of the time, I observed that before I was an offender, thief or other, I was also a victim… and I reproduced the same thing that I had lived through, doing the unforgivable again, repeating insane gestures.
+They call it “social inheritance.”
+That’s why restorative justice sessions go beyond actions and can transform hearts.
+As for me, my heart was won over, from the first session.

-I know I cannot erase the evil that I have done because there were two deaths.
+I know I cannot erase the hurt I caused because there were two deaths.
 How can I make amends?
 Even today, I do not know.
 There is probably nothing that I can do, and that is hard to bear… I would give my life to be able to sleep like before.
-To be able to simply feel pure joy, to really smile, to have a dream that is not filled with all the anxiety I feel now.
+To be able to simply feel pure joy, to really smile, to have a dream that is not filled with all the anxiety I carry now.
 But to have closure, I must accept that there are things I cannot change.
-I also have to look, here and now, in my present, for other paths to future peace.
-“To be reborn, I must die to my former self”.
-Write another story.
+I have to look here and now, in my current situation, for paths that lead to future peace.
+“To be reborn, I must die to my former self.”
+I must write another story.
 Throw away the pen that has written so much grief.

 I want, with everything in me, to rid my heart of resentment, anger, pity, shame, rejection, and the feeling of being useless.